magbenji/summary/index.md

 On March 20, a small team of researchers met with TJ Bliss (Board of Education), Martijn van Beek (Idaho Department of Health and Welfare) *[others important to mention, who outside of Idaho was on the call]*.

 # SEIR
+* (1) Irene’s linear model
+* (2) Jodi’s SEIR model based on other countries
+* (3) Ben’s city specific model with transmission between cities and a lot of tweakable parameters in a Shiny dashboard
+* (4) Omar’s SEIR model (which is pretty basic) keyed to public health districts and supply levels, which I turned into a Tableau dashboard.

  Modelling Covid-19 is difficult given the number of unknowns in the equation.
 The models and results presented below are based on the limited amount of information currently available.
 There are many unknown parameters, such as the rate of exposure in Idaho, that will significantly change the model predictions.
 For instance, if the number of people who are exposed is higher or lower than the parameter in the model, the model will under- or over-estimate the number of people who become infected.
 While the exact value for the parameters is unknown, we can use the prior information to guess a range of plausible values.
 For each parameter we have examined a range of values, and we present the expected potential values based on these ranges.

 Susceptible, Exposed, Infected, and Removed (SEIR) models have been successfully used for other, similar, epidemics [cite] and have been used to model Covid-19 in Idaho.
 The simplest SEIR model starts with a number of people susceptible to an illness.
 People who are susceptible become exposed at rate \(\beta\), those who are exposed become infectious at rate $$\sigma\$$, and those who are infectious recover at rate $\gamma$.
 Once recovered, people can become susceptible again at rate xx.